XRPLF/xrpl-dev-portal/content/concepts/tokens/non-fungible-tokens.md

  - Non-fungible Tokens, NFTs
 ---

-# Non-Fungible Tokens Overview
+# Non-Fungible Tokens

-The XRP Ledger supports non-fungible tokens (NFTs, or “nifties” in the vernacular) natively.
+The XRP Ledger natively supports non-fungible tokens (NFTs, or “nifties” in the vernacular).
 Non-fungible tokens serve to encode ownership of unique physical, non-physical, or purely digital goods, such as works of art or in-game items.

 _(Added by the [NonFungibleTokensV1_1 amendment][].)_